 Bonjour!
 Simple, charming, and whatever the French word for “tall” is… that’s how I’d describe Cafe Francoise.
 Great for bakery menus, posters, and coffee shops.

 This condensed thick-thin sans-serif comes in two styles — light and bold.
 Mix and match them to suit your needs.
 This font’s high-contrast design makes it perfect for headlines.
+Enjoy this tall font free download.

 Final Thoughts on the Best Tall Fonts